icidasset/tokono.ma/site/essays/minimize-flaws.md

   "published_on": "26-06-2017"
 }

-_This is the written version of [a talk I did recently](http://flaws.icidasset.com/).
+_This is the written version of a talk I did.
 How can we make our code more predictable and easier to reason about, and how can we use typed functional programming to do that._